 Listing three positive things about yourself at the end of each day can be really helpful in viewing yourself in a more positive light.
 These three positives can be something you achieved during the day or something you felt good about (maybe you had a good hair day, you liked your outfit, or maybe you made someone smile).

 You could choose to simply think of these three things and list them in your head or you could write them down.
-Jotting them down in a journal means you can look back at them when you’re struggling and remind yourself of just how wonderful you are!
-By doing this every night, you go to bed thinking positively about yourself, and you start to gradually shift your mindset towards actively looking for the positives within yourself.
+Jotting them down in a journal means you can look back at them when you’re struggling and remind yourself of how wonderful you are!
+By doing this every night, you go to bed thinking positively about yourself, and you gradually shift your mindset towards actively looking for the positives within yourself.

 5. Surrounding yourself with positive people